A Walk in African American Shoes

 1. Fort Mose Historic State Park

-Start where it all started.
-Did you know that Africans were among the first to explore Florida, having arrived with Pedro Menendez in 1565?
-At Fort Mose Historic State Park, African Americans established the first legally-sanctioned free black settlement in the U.S. in 1738 and formed a militia and the northern defense post for the nation’s oldest city.
-This historic spot is one of the original sites on the southern route of the Underground Railroad.
-Explore the grounds, walk along the boardwalk over the marsh toward where the original settlement once stood.
-Be sure to tour the museum’s interactive displays that tell the amazing story of this first settlement and check the schedule for reenactments like the Flight to Freedom and the Battle of Bloody Mose.
+Start where the journey to freedom began.
+Africans were among the first to explore Florida, arriving with Pedro Menéndez in 1565.
+At Fort Mose Historic State Park, African Americans established the first legally sanctioned free Black settlement in the U.S. in 1738, forming a militia and serving as the northern defense post for St. Augustine.
+A designated site on the southern route of the Underground Railroad, the park invites visitors to explore its historic grounds, stroll the boardwalk over the marsh to the original settlement site, and experience the story through engaging exhibits at the interactive museum.
+Be sure to check the schedule for special reenactments, including the Flight to Freedom and the Battle of Bloody Mose, and don't miss the newly opened replica fort, available for Ranger-led tours Thursday through Sunday at 10 a.m. and 1 p.m.

 2. ACCORD Freedom Trail